douglasteeple/FollowMeDNN/README.md

 The student explains their neural network parameters including the values selected and how these values were obtained (i.e. how was hyper tuning performed?
 Brute force, etc.) Hyper parameters include, but are not limited to:

 ### Hyper Parameters
-The following hypr parameters we used:
+The following hyper parameters were used:

 ```
 learning_rate = 0.005